Grab a cuppa dads, this is going to be a long article.

 Give her massages and other non-sexual acts where you are enjoying other parts of her body.
 Maybe tell her what you love about that part of her as you go along.
 Even if it’s not perfect, who cares, I am sure you can find many things that are beautiful about your partner.
 Show her that you’re looking beyond external appearances.

-Other things can effect a mother’s self esteem include depression, isolation, loneliness – so if this may be the case for your partner, you might like to suggest some things to help her connect with others, get help and so on.
+Other things can affect a mother’s self-esteem include depression, isolation, loneliness – so if this may be the case for your partner, you might like to suggest some things to help her connect with others, get help and so on.

 You know, gone in 60 seconds?!
 Well, it might not be 60 seconds, but you get my drift.

 Say she does feel like having sex, and you’ve been gagging at the opportunity.